-Don't get me wrong, I do love a good homemade veggie burger (evidence: Chipotle Black Bean Burgers) when I have the time and a quiet enough house to make them.
-But for a quick and easy weeknight dinner that's packed with plant-based protein and veggies and is dang delicious?
+I'm always trying to increase my arsenal of quick vegetarian recipes.
+Don't get me wrong, I love homemade Black Bean Burgers when I have the time to make them.
+But for a quick and easy weeknight dinner?
 You can't beat these Vegan Sloppy Joes.

-The main takeaway is this: we've got a fast, simple, and dang delicious weeknight dinner on our hands that's comprised almost entirely of pantry staples.
-You can't really argue with that, now can you?
-So let's go make some Lentil Sloppy Joes.
+The main takeaway is this: we've got a fast, simple, and delicious recipe with green lentils.
+An easy weeknight dinner that's comprised almost entirely of pantry staples.
+You can't argue with that, now can you?
+So let's make some Lentil Sloppy Joes!

 - Lentils --> I used small green lentils, but really any sturdy lentil (beluga, brown, etc) will do just fine.